 Collaboration between supplier networks and systems isn’t new for supply chain players.

-For decades, electronic data interchange (EDI) has been the main player when it comes to handling the transfer of data in the supply chain.
-But in recent years, the application programming interface (API), and the ability to create API ecosystems, has become a significant driving force in the digital transformation of the supply chain.
+For decades, electronic data interchange (EDI) has been the main player when it comes to handling the transfer of data throughout the supply chain.
+But in recent years, the application programming interface (API) and the ability to create connected API ecosystems has become a significant driving force in the digital transformation of the supply chain.

 What is an API Ecosystem?